-COVID-19 VACCINE, OTHER SHOTS and VISA - No vaccines are required for the Israel Experience.
-Gov. Huckabee will not require guests to have had the Covid-19 vaccine, but we will be subject to airline and Israeli vaccine requirements.
+COVID-19 VACCINE, OTHER SHOTS and VISA - Gov. Huckabee will not require guests to have had the Covid-19 vaccine, but we will be subject to airline and Israeli vaccine requirements.
+At this time, we do expect that Israel will require those coming into their country to provide proof of their vaccination but we will let you know as things progress in the months ahead.
 No other shots are required for this trip.
 A Visa is NOT required for the Israel trip.
-For more information regarding current Israeli Covid guidelines go to: https://www.touristisrael.com/when-will-travel-to-israel-resume/31963/
+A Visa will be needed for the Petra Extension.
+Blue Diamond Travel will take care of obtaining a Visa for each person that selects the Petra Extension.